min1324/goper/README.md

 ## 使用说明

 - frist, import goper into code: `import github/min1324/goper`
-- use Auto or Default mode to run.
+- use Default to run.

-- use Put(arg), send arg to handle.
+- use Deliver(arg), send arg to handle.

 - finally,Close() to release and exit goroutine.